Documentation

 • gtmId: String-type property that represents the Google Tag Manager ID.
 In the settings UI, this property is shown as a text box.

 • allowCustomHtmlTags: Boolean-type property that determines whether custom HTML tags are allowed.
-In the settings UI, this property is shown as a checkbox.
+In the settings UI, this property is displayed as a checkbox.

 • sendGA4Events: Boolean-type property that indicates whether to send Google Analytics 4 events.
-In the settings UI, this property is shown as a checkbox.
+In the settings UI, this property is displayed as a checkbox.

 Step 2 - Retrieving and consuming the app settings data